mdipierro/kpar/README.md

 Here we propose to use Python for writing configuration parameters but with the addition of a specialized class that enforces some of the above requirements, `Obj`.

 `Obj` has the name suggests is the name of an `Obj`ect class.
-At its fundamental level it can be thought of as a `defaultdict` of `defaultdict`s with constant values.
+At its fundamental level it can be thought of as a `defaultdict` of `defaultdict`s with immutable values.
 This is better expressed with an example:

 ```
 # file car.py